 - dog coughs up blood

-- late stage congestive heart failure
+- late-stage congestive heart failure

 Heartworm can also damage other organs, such as the lungs.

-Scientists have been aware of the dog heartworm, its life cycle and how it infects its hosts for many decades.
+Scientists have been aware of the dog heartworm, its life cycle, and how it infects its hosts for many decades.
 But experts have also believed some misinformation about this pest for a number of years.
 The primary mistake concerns the heartworm’s primary host.

 Female mosquitoes (the only ones that bite) are generally inactive in temperatures under 57 degrees Fahrenheit.
-If they’re not biting, they’re not passing along heartworm larva.
+If they’re not biting, they’re not passing along the heartworm larva.
 Therefore, generations of veterinarians have told clients that their protection dogs only risked heartworm infestation in warmer parts of the country.

 For many years, residents and visitors to certain geographical areas (primarily extreme southeastern areas of the United States) were warned to guard against dog heartworm.
 In other parts of the country, dog owners were told that they needn’t be overly worried.

 In “heartworm country” dog owners were assured that if they only allowed dogs free access to the great out of doors at certain times of the day or year, dogs were protected.
 However, according to information shared by the Heartworm Society, numerous pets have been bitten indoors by mosquitoes.